 4. Don’t waste hidden storage spaces.
 Your first apartment might actually have more storage space than you think.
 Have you looked under the bed?
 With a few shallow totes, that’s a perfect storage facility.
 What about behind that chair in the corner of the living room?
 Sounds like a great place to stash umbrellas or a basket with extra towels or linens!
 An awkward nook might be just the place for another bookshelf.

 5. Rent a self storage unit.
 Instead of cluttering up an already cramped first apartment even more, rent a self storage unit for things you don’t use often — or don’t need at all — for now.
 Free up closet space by taking holiday decorations or out-of-season clothes and jackets to your self storage unit.
 Likewise, if you’ve got an extra twin bed or old child-size desk, put them in storage until you have a use for them in the future.
-Take a moment and find a storage facility near you.
+Take a moment and find a storage unit near you.

 If there is one piece of advice to leave you with, it’s this — do your laundry regularly.
 It’ll save on storage space and no one wants to visit an apartment that smells like your gym clothes.
 Have fun!